 You have waited patiently for me to fully answer your questions.
-I tried to the best of my ability, but warned you that I was still in the middle of the story and couldn’t tell you what lessons I would learn by the end.
+I tried to the best of my ability, from the middle of the story.
 Tonight I sat and felt like the answer in my heart had finally formed into words– how can I have Faith that directly opposes my feelings?
 How can I be willing to make peace with my child’s potential death?
 Why am I still grieving and when will it stop?

 The answers were flowing freely when my computer hiccuped and my writing was lost.
 A search for my draft yielded only one from April, a mere three weeks before we were released and moved to a new state.
-It was full of words that stayed locked in my mind and heart and are now resting in the New Normal.
 I love you, so I’ll let you eavesdrop.

 April 4, 2015

 I’m sitting in a darkened hospital room in the middle of the day.
 For days I have pondered and held things in my heart that are precious treasures– wanting to share them but not quite able.
 I know that if I don’t open the treasure chest of my heart they will be buried and only benefit me, so I am opening my chest to show you how Christ is working in my heart.